Council VP Excoriates Council President’s Attempt To Limit Public Comment

 I would remind my Council Colleagues who are in favor of this ordinance change that we were elected to serve the best interest of the township of Edison and it’s residents; and while I don’t like long meetings anymore than the rest of you, I respect the needs of our constituents who very much value and want to keep the current ordinance and allow for transparency they seek.

 In my 2 1/2 years on the council never once has a resident complaint to me that the speaking time is to generous, in my view the only problem with the six minutes lies and the way they are handled by the council president or other members of council who interrupt the speaker instead of just allowing them to speak there peace and then sit down.
 Yes, some speakers can be provocative but as the saying goes; you don’t have to attend every argument you’re invited to.
-In short, the resident who attend our meetings are the remotely deserve much more respect, and consideration than this therefore, I will emphatically be voting on this conceived ordinance.
+In short, the resident who attend our meetings are the remotely deserve much more respect, and consideration than this therefore, I will emphatically be voting NO on this conceived ordinance.
 Thank you.”

 The Council Vice President’s strong rebuke highlights the growing tension within the Council over Council President Patel’s leadership style.
 Critics argue that Patel’s approach is overly autocratic and dismissive of dissenting viewpoints.